Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ---
 ## Quests

-* Rebuilding the Blades cannot be completed.
 * Impossible to complete Finding Velehk Sain quest without console commands
 * You don't get any reward for returning the Ring of Pure Mixtures to Dawnstar' Pestle and Mortar
-* Upon entering Frostflow Lighthouse and finding the dead bodies, the related quest does not register.
-However manually looting the giant Chaurus provides you with Habd's remains which you can burn at the top of the lighthouse to complete the quest anyway.
-* "Accept Jarl Balgruuf the Greater's surrender" objective during Battle for Whiterun (Stormcloaks) is stuck.
 * Pieces of the Past quest is broken
 * halldir's "summons" in halldir's cairn are located in the walls, and simply "move" when they're summoned
-* Silus would not leave his house for me to go to mehrunes' shrine for his quest Using Console commands to move him allows the quest to proceed.
 * When doing the first real Dark Brotherhood Mission.
 You get an optional Objective of killing someone in Windhelm.
 * Trying to become thane of riften so that I can get the house for cheaper.
 Did the the entire skooma quest and I didn’t asked by her at all to help the people of riften.
-* Courier missives too easy due to receiving NPCs traveling to quest origin location.
 * Captain Valnir does not accept a Missive quest item, the only conversation options available with him are about his quest to go meddle with a dragon priest.
 * When fighting Mikael to leave carmilla alone the quest does not move to the next step, it instead acts like nothing happened.
 I fought him over and over hoping it would complete that step and it never did.
 * Issue with Paarthurnax quest line (When talking to Paarthurnax during the "Paarthurnax" quest line, both "The Blades say you deserve to die" and "You speak wisely, yet how can I be sure you won't return to your old ways?" dialogue trees lead to Paarthurnax stating that Alduin has been defeated.)